phsaurav/somadhan/README.md

 # SOMADHAN

-Create an issue regarding any matter and get solved instantly.
+An issue tracking service system where admin can main create account and maintain issues and talk to user through chat system.
+User can create issues and see the issue development and communicate directly through chat with admins.

-Live site to the website [Somadhan](https://somadhan.netlify.app/login)
+Live site to the website [Somadhan](https://somadhan.netlify.app)

 - user can Create Issues on the go
 - user Check on your opened or resolved issues